tangotargeting/tango-ios-old/Readme.md

 $ pod install
 ```

-Close your project , go to your project location on disk and open the workspace the newly created `.xcworkspace` file inside your project directory.
+Close your project, go to your project location on disk and open the workspace the newly created `.xcworkspace` file inside your project directory.
 Now the framework can be used, and for that please follow "How to use" guide.

 # <a name="how-to"></a>How to use